debovema/maven-auto-releaser/README.md

 ## What it does ?

-The Maven auto releaser is a tool to automate the release process of large and complex Maven projects, especially those with a multi-level hierarchy using Git as Source Code Management tool.
+The Maven auto releaser is a tool to automate the release process of large and complex Maven projects — especially those with a multi-level hierarchy — using Git as Source Code Management tool.

 ## How it works ?

+This tool is composed of two parts:

+* a script to create release trigger branches on the repositories of the projects to release
+* a set of Continuous Integration configuration and scripts files which will trigger the actual Maven release the classical way (i.e. with the [maven-release-plugin](http://maven.apache.org/maven-release/maven-release-plugin)).

 ### The release trigger branch concept

+The main idea is to create a Git branch on all repositories of the projects to release called the **release trigger branch**.
+This branch has a Continuous Integration configuration file.
+In this file, a trigger is set to be executed whenever a commit is pushed on the branch.
+This tool provides additional scripts to set up the actual Maven release job and to execute it.

 ### Supported **Continuous Integration** backends